How You Can Help

 - Social Media Shares

 Like us!!
 Follow us on Facebook, Google Plus and Pinterest.
 Ask your friends to follow us as well.
 Support us on Facebook and share our news stories and blog posts on your Facebook page to help get people talking about SCHAS and our work.
 Comment on what we post.
-Send us an email and tell us what you think.
+Tell us what you think.
 We’re interested in what you have to say.
-Submit your own fact based articles on topics that you think would be interesting to our followers.
+Submit your own fact-based articles on topics that you think would be interesting to our followers.

 - Help Spread The Word

 Reach out and talk to other individuals, groups and organizations you have connections with about SCHAS and our work.
 Help us by providing speaking opportunities with your groups or organizations so we can spread the word about SCHAS.

 Thank you for your interest in helping SCHAS to fulfill our mission of improving the life of seniors and individuals with disabilites.
 If you have any further questions contact us.

 SCHAS’ mission is made possible by the following companies and private foundations: